spring-epfl/WebGraph/README.md

 > - `--out`: the path to the directory of the output `.csv` files.
 > - `--mode`: the system to run (webgraph or adgraph).

+Note: With the `--mode` argument, you can also run AdGraph (we evaluate AdGraph in Section 3 of the paper).

 #### 2. Classification